kevinblake/versioning/README.md

 Hide the web applcation name, when set to false.

+includeMachineName=true|false

+Hide the web machine name, when set to false.

 excludeBuildDate=true|false

 Do not show the build date (true).
 Helpful if you'd prefer to hide this information from your "visitors".